dry914/sam-contracts/README.md

 1. **Owners of Safe wallet**

-   Safe multisig has a standard set of EOA owners who can manage the multisig without restrictions, including managing the rights of the SAMM module.
+   The multisig has a standard set of EOA owners who have full control over the multisig, including managing the rights of the SAMM module.

    The SAMM module has restrictions on what actions it can perform on behalf of the multisig (security policies).
 These restrictions are implemented and verified in the smart contract code.
 For example, the SAMM module cannot change the owners of the Safe multisig or can only call specific smart contracts.